sorgerlab/indra/README.md

-INDRA (Integrated Network and Dynamical Reasoning Assembler) is an automated model assembly system, originally developed for molecular systems biology and has also been generalized to other domains (see [INDRA World](https://github.com/indralab/indra_world)).
+INDRA (Integrated Network and Dynamical Reasoning Assembler) is an automated model assembly system, originally developed for molecular systems biology and then generalized to other domains (see [INDRA World](https://github.com/indralab/indra_world)).
 INDRA draws on natural language processing systems and structured databases to collect mechanistic and causal assertions, represents them in a standardized form (INDRA Statements),